Sasha Toperich: Diplomacy

 Toperich then transitioned to diplomacy.
 The President of Bosnia and Herzegovina appointed Toperich as Presidential Envoy of Bosnia and Herzegovina to the United States in 2003, holding a rank equivalent to Ambassador.
-In 2006, he became the first high-ranking diplomat from Bosnia and Herzegovina to officially visit Baghdad after fall of Saddam Hussein.
+In 2006, he became the first high-ranking diplomat from Bosnia and Herzegovina to officially visit Baghdad after fall of Saddam Hussein where he met with the Iraqi president Jalal Talabani.
 From 2009 -2010, Toperich served as a Counsellor at the Permanent Mission of Bosnia and Herzegovina to the United Nations, with mandate over the country's successful bid to join the United Nations Security Council as a non-permanent member for a two-year term.

-Publications

-Toperich is a co-author and author of numerous books, papers, and opinion editorials, including:

-Unheard Voices of the Next Generation: Emergent Leaders in Libya (Brookings Institution/TLN, 2020).

-Maritime Disputes in the Eastern Mediterranean: The Way Forward (Brookings Institution/TLN, 2020).